Language Translation

 Listening to and Reading about History, Archaeology, and Historic Preservation

 The DHPA staff loves podcasts, social media, and resources related to history, archaeology, and historic preservation.
 So, we thought we’d share with you our favorite finds.
-Each newsletter issue, we’ll highlight something we’ve found or use.
+In each newsletter issue, we’ll highlight something we’ve found or used.

 What archaeology, architecture, or preservation pages do you follow?
 We want to know at DHPAConnect@dnr.IN.gov.